Tommy Ice Cream Heaven Forever

-Tommy Ice Cream Heaven "Forever" (stylized TOMMY♡ Ice Cream Heaven♡ FOREVER) is the fifth studio album by Tommy heavenly^{6} It was released on November 27, 2013.
+Tommy Ice Cream Heaven "Forever" (stylized TOMMY♡ Ice Cream Heaven♡ FOREVER) is the fifth and final studio album by Tommy heavenly^{6} It was released on November 27, 2013.
 The album's first single, "Ruby Eyes", was released on October 2, 2013.
 Tommy Ice Cream Heaven "Forever" is the heavenly^{6} counterpart to february^{6}'s Tommy Candy Shop "Sugar Me".

 Release and promotion

 In August 2013, Tommy announced she would be releasing a new single on October 2, 2013 that would be used as the theme for drama Kiyoku Ranman, and that the new single would be included in a new album to be released October 2013.

 The single's title was later revealed to be "Ruby Eyes".
 The title of the album was revealed to be Tommy Ice Cream Heaven "Forever" along with an announcement that the release date was to be on October 23, 2013.
 Later, the release date of the album was pushed back to November 27, 2013.

 "Ruby Eyes" was released as a digital single on October 2, 2013, with the music video debuting on the Warner Music Japan official YouTube account on October 25, 2013.